 Your company has just been served with a preference complaint.
-The complaint seeks to recover tens or hundreds of thousands of dollars even though your company has already taken a loss on the debtor’s accounts.
+The complaint seeks to recover tens or hundreds of thousands of dollars, even though your company has already taken a loss on the debtor’s accounts.
 Your initial response is anger at the unfairness of being sued.

-Fortunately, under Bankruptcy Code § 547(b), Congress included defenses to preference actions so that the debtor’s ordinary transactions would remain undisturbed, and vendors would be encouraged to continue providing goods and services to companies on the precipice of bankruptcy.
+Fortunately, under Bankruptcy Code § 547(b), Congress included defenses against preference actions so debtors’ ordinary transactions would remain undisturbed.
+Vendors could be encouraged to continue providing goods and services to companies on the verge of bankruptcy.

 First, compile the payment history of the debtor for the year preceding the preference period, and more if it is available.
-The payment history should include (as available):
+The payment history should include, as available:

-You should also compile a separate payment history for the preference period.
+Compile a separate payment history for the preference period.

 Finally, confirm whether your company provided the debtor with any goods or services post-bankruptcy, whether the debtor assumed or assigned your company’s contract, and whether your company filed a claim in the debtor’s bankruptcy proceeding.

-Now that you have the base group of documents, you must analyze them to find trends.
-The document will either support a long-standing tradition in your business relationship or show deviations that open the door to preference actions.
-The strength of your defense depends on the timing of payments/exchanges, the normality of the interaction, and satisfaction for both parties will either support or hinder your defense.
-But what does this really mean?
+Now that you have gathered the necessary documents, analyze them to find trends.
+The documents will either show support of a consistent and long-standing tradition in the business relationship or indicate deviations that open the door to preference actions.
+The strength of your defense depends on the timing of payments/exchanges, the normality of the interaction, and whether or not both parties were satisfied.
+But what are these preference action defense options?

 Consider whether the transfer was made in a manner other than on credit.
-That is, determine whether your company received the transfer before the debtor received goods or services in exchange or whether there was a contemporaneous exchange.
+That is, determine whether your company received the transfer before the debtor received goods or services or whether there was a contemporaneous exchange.
 If there was a prepayment arrangement, a preference claim would fail.

-From there, calculate the days to payment for the year prior to the debtor’s petition date, or longer if sufficient payment history is available, and note the following:
+From there, calculate the days to payment for all invoices in the year prior to the debtor’s petition date, or longer if sufficient payment history is available.
+Note the following:

-The payment history, related range, and average will provide the basis for comparison against the timing of preference period payments.10
+Payment history, related range, and average provide the basis for comparison against the timing of preference period payments.10

 Next, compare the payment time for each transaction made during the preference period against the prepetition days to payment range and against the prepetition average days to payment range.
 (The range is the prepetition average less the standard deviation to the prepetition average plus standard deviation.)11

-Payments that fall outside of either range, which may not be protected by the ordinary course defense.
-In addition, consideration should be given as to whether the debtor changed its payment methods during the preference period (e.g., from check to electronic transfer) and whether your company increased its attempts to collect unpaid invoices during the period.
+Payments that fall outside either range may not be protected by the ordinary course defense.
+Consideration should be given to whether the debtor changed the payment method during the preference period (e.g., check to electronic transfer) and whether your company increased attempts to collect unpaid invoices during the period.
 The court may consider these two additional factors in assessing whether a transfer was “ordinary.”

-Below are the proper steps to take in assessing this preference action defense:
+These are the proper steps to take in assessing this preference action defense:

 Robert C. Maddox is an associate at Richards, Layton & Finger, P.A., in Wilmington, Delaware.
 The views expressed in this article are those of the author and not necessarily those of Richards, Layton & Finger or its clients.

-Location, Location, Location – How to Choose Bankruptcy Venue
+Location, Location, Location – How to Choose a Bankruptcy Venue

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.